Centre of Forensic Interviewing

 - public perception of police interviews

 - the use of interpreters in the interview room

 - front-line communication - BWV footage - investigative and evidential use

-Training is available for all types of investigator, from sessions for those learning the basics to advanced interview skills and masterclasses.
+Training is available for all types of investigator, from those learning the basics to advanced practitioners.